derryl0925/cse15l-lab-reports/lab2.md

 ## **Lab Report 2**
 ---
-Published April _th, 2023, by Derrick Lin
+Published April 23rd, 2023, by Derrick Lin

 ---
 Hey everyone!
 I'm Derrick and today I'll be guiding you through **servers and bugs** in CSE 15L.
 I will be going over the following: